5 Keys to Practicing an Outward Mindset

 - Connection before correction.
 Help the other person feel heard and understood before rushing to offer your two cents.

 Like the Arbinger Institute says, real helpfulness can’t be made into a formula.
-Operating from an Outward Mindset is a journey, not a destination.
+Operating from an Impact-focused Mindset is a journey, not a destination.
 There will be challenges.
-The question isn’t whether or not we will face challenges when operating with an Outward Mindset.
-The real question is, after having learnt about the self-focused Inward Mindset and impact-focused Outward Mindset, which one will we choose when faced with a challenge?
+The question isn’t whether or not we will face challenges when operating with an Impact-focused Mindset (The Arbinger Institute, 2010).
+The real question is, after having learned about the Self-focused Mindset and Impact-focused Mindset, which one will we choose when faced with a challenge?